nicokimmel/shadowcast-electron/README.md

 ## Build it yourself

 1. Run `npm install` to install all dependencies.
+2. Optional: If you want an icon you have to place one at `src/public/icon.png`
-2. Edit `forge.config.js` so it matches your os.
+3. Edit `forge.config.js` so it matches your OS.
     (Check the [official documentation](https://www.electronforge.io/config/makers) or ask ChatGPT to edit the file.)
-3. Optional: if you want an icon you have to place one at `src/public/icon.png`
 4. Run `npm run make` to get a distributable.